Panchalniraj777/project-auth-pin-generator-frontend/README.md

-# Getting Started with Create React App and Redux
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).